-Under the guidance of Rowland, the Terps have captured five consecutive conference tournament crowns, including three-straight as a member of the Big Ten Conference.
+Under the guidance of Rowland, the Terps captured five consecutive conference tournament crowns between 2012 and 2016, including three-straight as a member of the Big Ten Conference.
 Rowland has also excelled as a recruiter, helping the Terps bring home top classes on a yearly basis.

 In 2016, Rowland helped mentor a league-best eight all-conference selections, including Big Ten Offensive Player of the Year Gordon Wild, Big Ten Defensive Player of the Year Alex Crognale and Big Ten Goalkeeper of the Year Cody Niedermeier.
 Maryland set a program-record for consecutive wins (15) and accomplished an unbeaten regular season (16-0-2).
 The Terps also garnered the top seed in the NCAA Tournament.